Selfnet/plastikonf/README.md

 plastikonf waits for it to become available with the new ESSID.
 Finally, plastikonf generates labels to be put on the router and its box.
 These are sent to a label printer (Brother QL-720NW) using a custom pure-python printer driver.
-(CUPS drivers weren't available back then)
+(CUPS drivers weren't available back then).

 The user is guided through the process by espeak-powered text-to-speech output.
 The user only has to scan the barcodes, confirm the chosen ESSID and put the labels on.

 For supported models, see the code.

+#How do I use?
+ * run download-worldcitiespop.sh
+ * Start mongodb
+ * open a terminal multiplexer like tmux and launch
+   * insert.py (inserts new devices into the db)
+   * configurator.py (creates config and uploads to router)
+   * finalizer.py (prints labels)
+   * monitor.py (shows overall progress)
+   * scan.py (while True: iwlist scan)
+   * wifi-manager.py (as root, connects to wifi)